Updated April 29, 2021

 May a school encourage parents to route student tuition payments through the OSF to get the tax credits and deductions?

-No. This would be considered an ethical violation of the intent of the Law and illegal under the Internal Revenue Code.
-It is a responsibility of the OSF Board to insure that the funds are raised and disbursed in a transparent and ethical manner.
+No. This would be considered illegal under the Internal Revenue Code.
+Funds raised for a particular school are disbursed independently by a group within each school to determine financial need and award an appropriate amount of assistance for each applicant.
+It is a responsibility of the OSF member schools to insure that the funds are raised and disbursed in a transparent and ethical manner.
 There can be no “quid pro quo” for donations to go to a specific student.

 How is my donation allocated?

 The Scholarship Act requires that the OSF disburse at least 90% of the money it receives each calendar year in the form of scholarships for eligible students during the following academic year.
-The OSF cannot retain more than 10% of contributions to pay administrative costs.
+A scholarship granting organization cannot retain more than 10% of contributions to pay its administrative costs.
+Currently, the OSF retains only 7.5% of the contribution, allowing 92.5% of the gift to be used for lower-income students to afford the private school of their choice.

 Where are contributions held?